-Who Decides Whether a Hotel Is Luxury or Not?
+Who Decides If a Hotel Is Luxury or Not?

-Hotel guests paying high luxury-hotel rates have a right to expect certain luxury hotel standards, in service, in rooms, in dining, and in everything else a good hotel offers.
+The word "luxury" has been degraded by overuse.
+But a "luxury hotel" has to deliver on that claim, because high-paying guests have a right to expect high standards.
+They expect excellence in service, in rooms, in dining, and in everything else a good hotel offers.

 Booking a Luxury Hotel Shouldn't Be Complicated